mbayet/mbayet.github.io/README.md

 ```
 # RFID

 What is an RFID?
-An RFID is used to  to passively identify a tagged object.
-The way you can connect your rfid is that ther will be letters writen on your rfid and some of them will be digital pins then you will have to connect a 3.3 volt, and your ground because you need your ground for the rfid to work.
+An RFID is used to passively identify a tagged object.
+The way you can connect your RFID is that there will be letters written on your RFID and some of them will be digital pins then you will have to connect a 3.3 volt, and your ground because you need your ground for the RFID to work.
 Here is a picture, and a code for the RFID.